-At the ultrasound this week we found out Baby B’s polyhydramnios (excess fluid) is continuing to progress.
-This helps explain my rapidly growing belly.
+At the ultrasound this week we found out Baby B’s polyhydramnios (excess fluid) is continuing to progress, which is not a good thing, but this helps explain my rapidly growing belly.

 Babies are the size of cantaloupes.
 They are about 10.5 to 11.8 inches long.
 They weight about 12.7 to 20.8 ounces and everyday they are getting ready to survive in this world.